The Snowy Owl Scoop

 Breaking news on the migration of Snowy Owls across North America

-Sightings reported to eBird during the past week.
-Each sighting includes a map link and an eBird report of other birds seen (if reported) with the owl.
+Sightings reported to eBird in the "lower 48" during the past week.
+Each sighting on the list includes a map link and the full eBird report.